|Chez Jo Goldenberg, Paris [Wikipedia]|

 at last identified three suspects and are seeking their arrest.
 Grenade-throwing Palestinians burst into the Jo Goldenberg deli on August 9, 1982, and sprayed machine-gun fire.
 Six people, including two Americans, were killed, and 21 injured.
 The restaurant, which has since closed, was a centerpiece tourist attraction in the famed Marais neighborhood.
 Paris prosecutor’s office spokeswoman Agnes Thibault-Lecuivre said Wednesday that international arrest warrants have been issued for the three suspects — now aged in their late 50s and early 60s — who were believed to be members of the Abu Nidal group.
 She says they are believed to be in the Palestinian territories, Jordan and Norway but declined to identify them by name, citing protocol. ["Suspects identified in deadly 1982 Paris Jewish deli attack", Times of Israel, March 4, 2015]Then a day or two later it was revealed that

 Jordan has rejected an extradition request from France for two suspects accused of carrying out [the] 1982 deadly attack...
-The alleged mastermind of the attack,,, Zuhair Mohamad al-Abassi, 62, was arrested in Jordan last year.
+The alleged mastermind of the attack...
+Zuhair Mohamad al-Abassi, 62, was arrested in Jordan last year.
 The request was rejected because at the time of his arrest an extradition deal between Jordan and France had not entered into force, the source said...
 Jordan has also refused to hand over a second suspect, Nizar Tawfiq Hamada, 54, because the statute of limitations concerning the criminal allegations against him expired, the source said.
 The decision was taken in October, four months after French Foreign Minister Laurent Fabius urged Jordan to "respect international procedure" by extraditing Abbasi and Hamada.
 David Pere, a lawyer for the AFVT association that represents French victims of terrorism, said he was "astounded" by the Jordanian decision.
 "We were expecting the Jordanian authorities to send a strong message in the fight against terrorism," Pere said.
-He said Amman's decision not to extradite the pair was a "political" one aimed at "keeping social peace in Jordan"... ["Jordan rejects 1982 Paris attack suspects extradition", AFP, February 10, 2016]So some things don't change.
+He said Amman's decision not to extradite the pair was a "political" one aimed at "keeping social peace in Jordan"... ["Jordan rejects 1982 Paris attack suspects extradition", AFP, February 10, 2016]Clearly some things just don't change.

 And as for that comment above about the Jordanians needing to keep "social peace", that reflects some serious observations about the Hashemite Kingdom that we have addressed ourselves in the past.
 [Click here for our previous posts tagged with "Jordan"].